Prioritizing happiness: 4 steps to time management

 - Let go of exhaustion as a status symbol.

 Each of these bullet points will send your head spinning when you really drink them in.
+She’s been talking about this stuff long before it because mainstream.
 Basically, spending time with Brené Brown is the best therapy you can get for under $100.

 The more you can say no to useless, unpleasant, or numbing activities, the more time you will have for things on your Yes List!